CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Skip permission and parent folder patching of existing Drive items.
 Items that have been explicitly updated will still be processed.

-Change Conditions: When enabled, folders and permissions will not be patched when running delta migrations.
+Change Conditions: When enabled folders and permissions will not be patched when running delta migrations.
 This will improve performance but changes could be lost.

 ---
 ## Document Conversion